Welcome to today's edition of the Rush 24-7 podcast.

 Some moderate Democrats are now on record with a vote in favor of Obama's signature unconstitutional health care bill.

-So McConnell forced a bunch of Democrats to say I voting for what has now been ruled to be an unconstitutional piece of legislation.
+So McConnell forced a bunch of Democrats to say I, voting for what has now been ruled to be an unconstitutional piece of legislation.

-So the politico can hear uh can say here full repeal of health law fails.
+So the politico can hear, can say here, full repeal of health law fails, party line, no big deal.

-But it is a big deal.
+It is a big deal.

 Getting this vote, Dingy Harry had vowed this would not happen.